 “The world is a beautiful, messy, constantly changing place — roads are added, buildings are built, and new businesses are opened all the time.”

-Last month, Google gave us the first taste of their new blog series, Google Maps 101: how we map the world.
-This series gives us a glimpse behind the scenes, but it is also interesting because it was published just two months away from the expected launch of iOS 13.
-The Apple update will reportedly make Apple Maps knock at Google Maps’ door.
-Being the Google enthusiasts that we are, we find it hard to believe that Apple Maps will be catching up any time soon, but let’s dig into how Google Maps is made.
+With Google's blog series, Google Maps 101: how we map the world, we've gotten a glimpse behind the scenes of Google Maps.
+Interestingly enough, the series was published just two months away from the expected launch of iOS 13.
+The Apple update would reportedly make Apple Maps knock at Google Maps’ door.
+Being the Google Maps platform enthusiasts that we are, we find it hard to believe that Apple Maps will be catching up any time soon, but let’s dig into how Google Maps is made.

 It all starts with imagery...

 Imagery plays an important role in the creation of Google Maps.
 With Street View and imagery satellites, Google can situate buildings, roads, and businesses around the world, as well as other relevant spatial markers, such as speed limits, buildings, and business names.

 Street View, launched in 2007, is largely to thank for giving us access to the furthest parts of the world from the comfort of our homes thanks to the Street View Car.
 With over 170 billion images collected in 87 countries, the high-quality imagery gives context to the lines drawn on 2D maps and provides us with a better overview of our ever-evolving world.

 However, images alone cannot form a map.
 You also need quantitative information like road length, terrain, and distances.
 All of this data works with images to form a layered and detailed map.
 Google Maps works with 1,000 third party sources from around the world to collect the data necessary to create accurate maps.
 Plus, governments can upload data directly to Google Maps, meaning the information you see is constantly updated.